Bus services in Hong Kong: Franchised bus

 The Kowloon Motor Bus Company (1933) Limited (KMB) is one of the largest privately owned public bus operators in the world.
 KMB's fleet consists of about 3,800 buses on 400 routes and a staff of over 12,000.
 In 1979, Citybus began its operation in Hong Kong with one double-decker, providing shuttle service for the Hong Kong dockyard.
 It later expanded into operating a residential bus route between City One, Sha Tin and Kowloon Tong MTR station.
 New World First Bus Services Limited (NWFB) was established in 1998, taking over China Motor Bus's franchise to provide bus services on Hong Kong Island together with Citybus.
-NWFB's parent company later bought Citybus, but the two companies have basically been operating independently.
+NWFB's parent company later bought Citybus, but the two companies had basically been operating independently until the two companies merged on 1 July 2023.